Aidenclark-github/AI/Readme.md

 ## Quizzes

-Along with concept map homeworks, after watching the lectures in a chapter, you will need to take a five minute quiz.
+In addition to drawing a concept map, after watching the lectures in a chapter, you will also need to take a five minute quiz.
 The questions on the quiz will be multiple-choice or true/false type.
-Please take this quiz right after watching the chapter lectures.
+Please take this quiz soon after watching the chapter lectures.
 Also, before taking the first quiz, please read the instructions on proctoring (see proctoring tab).

 ## In-person tests